No-Backspace-Crew/Speedrun/blog/a-better-README-3.md

 ```

 ## Conclusion
 With Speedrun, you can do a lot more in your GitHub markdown.
 This blog only scratches the surface.
 Refer to the [documentation](https://github.com/No-Backspace-Crew/Speedrun/wiki) and [cookbooks](https://github.com/No-Backspace-Crew/Speedrun/wiki/cookbook) for more examples.
-I'd love to hear your feedback, join our <a href="https://d%69sc%6Frd.gg/E7TRpqb%58RY">Discord</a> to get help, get and share tips and see release notes.
+I'd love to hear your feedback!
+Join our <a href="https://d%69sc%6Frd.gg/E7TRpqb%58RY">Discord</a> to get help, get and share tips and see release notes.

 [Return to Page 1 (Building Command Lines)](a-better-README-1.md)